Wednesday, August 21, 2013

 Jean-Claude Nicolas Forestier (1861-1930) is the landscape architect of this garden as well as the Champs de Mar near the Eiffel Tower.
 He was influenced by both the Impressionists and the Neoclassical.

-There is an exhibition on of historic landscape drawings of all the gardens of Paris at the chateau within the park.
+An exhibition on of historic landscape drawings of all the gardens of Paris at the chateau within the park.
 I haven't even shown you the lily pond and so many other areas but I'll be returning.
-I'm completely enjoying all the nature Paris has to offer.
+I'm enjoying all the nature Paris has to offer.
 Something I rarely did in New York.

-Of course Marie-Antoinette had a hand in these gardens but that's another story.
+Marie-Antoinette had a hand in designing the gardens but that's another story.
 Are these white flowers pom-poms?

-Ironically a woman on the 43 bus had a huge bouquet of these.
-I'm off to visit goats and cows producing cheese 🧀 tomorrow near Nantes at the ferme of fromager Pascale Beillevaire.
+A woman on the 43 bus had a huge bouquet of these white flowers.
+I'm off to visit goats and cows producing cheese 🧀 near Nantes tomorrow at the ferme of fromager Pascale Beillevaire.
 More adventures to come!

 26 comments: